okwyrika/Brainwave_Matrix_Intern/README.md

 I used Tableau Public to carry out my visualizations.
 Click [here](https://public.tableau.com/app/profile/anurika.chukwunenye/viz/Top_sellingProduct/Pharma_SalesAnalysis) to view my interactive dashboard.

 ## Findings
-- Butzbach leads in sales,signifucantly ahead of other cities.
+- Butzbach leads in sales, signifucantly ahead of other cities.
 Baesweiler and Cuhaven also performed well but are behind Butzbach.
+The pharmacy is underperforming in Nowy Targ.
 - Mraz-KUtch Pharma Plc and Parker,Green and Emmerich are the top customers.
 Few customers drive a large portion of the pharmacy sales which indicates customer concentration risk.
 - Ionotide is the top-selling product.
 It accounted for 16.5% of the total sales, followed by Tetranryl and Symdoect at 10.8% and 9.9% respectively.
 The product mix shows the pharmacy sales are concentrated in few products.
 - Jimmy Grey and Abigail Thompsom are the top performing sales reps.
 The gap between the top and lower performing Sales reps is narrow, suggesting consistent performance overall.
--
+- August has the highest sales, followed by November and March.
+January and April are the lowest.
+- Peak sales occured in 2018 followed by a steady decline which was most significant in 2020 - could be due to market disruption like Covid-19

 ## Act

 ### Recommendation
-Based on my analysis, I recommend the following actions
+Based on my analysis, I recommend the manager to
-- Cyclist should target casual riders that have a longer ride duration and give them a time-limited membership offer.
-- There should be a promo program targeted for Casual riders that have the characteristics of Members.
-- Casual riders should be offered various membership option like monthly, quarterly, annual to cater different user preferences.

-PS: This is my first Data Analytics Project and it is prone to flaws.
-Constructive criticism on this project is welcomed.
+- Focus marketing and distribution efforts on sustaining performance in Butzbach and replicating its strategy in cities like Nowy Targ and other similar markets.
+- Diversify the customer base and offer incentives to mid-tier customers to grow their sales.
+- Ensure stock availability for top selling products and consider bundling with less popular products.
+- Identify what top sales reps do differently and use it to train others.
+- Explore seasonality factors like health trends to explain and optimize low performing months.
+- Investigate the cause of the decline over time and strategize recovery.